 The Linux User Group, established to form a community of Linux Users who play Star Citizen, BDSSE.
 This xOrg provides a place to troubleshoot, learn from each other & test the limits of SC on Linux!
 It was borne from the community in the RSI forums across many threads relating to Linux.

-For the latest news and information about SC on Linux, see the new Spectrum thread Unofficial Linux Thread 2.
+For the latest news and information about SC on Linux, see our new Git hub here:

 Here’s an interview about LUG done by Citizen Star News.

 If you wanted to talk about the origin of Linux, we could probably start with Ken Thompson, Dennis Ritchie, Richard Stallman or Linus Torvalds, but hey, check it out on your Mobiglas yourself: “Linux”, “Free and open-source software” on Wikipedia.

 In 2952 Linux is still widely used, owing to its open-source nature, ensuring that anyone anywhere can improve and share their improvements and allowing the end-user complete control.
 Having been one of the first systems in space (both for machinery, embedded systems and user laptops) and operating in military hardware, other embedded systems like mobile phones, servers, super computers, mobiglas models, etc. it has great proven reliability and an excellent track record.

 Here at LUG, we intend to connect fellow Linux users and help each other especially with Linux related issues pertaining to Star Citizen.
 We may advocate Linux as a platform and organise input for the developers so that they can make the BDSSE, including for Linux users!